miker704/Strife/patches2.md

     - Removed StartConversationSearch modal from modal manager.
     - Deployed the render of StartConversationSearch modal from Root level component and is then called on normally by props.openModal() and closed via props.closeModal() without the use of the modal manager component.
     - Wrapped DeleteServerChannelMessage in React Portal.
-    - Removed DeleteServerChannelMessage in Modal Manager.
+    - Removed DeleteServerChannelMessage from Modal Manager.
     - Deployed DeleteServerChannelMessage from the Server main container but pass props and state to it as normal through open modal props, but opening it through a state call back function.
 (Will be reverted to the old props.openModal() but not throught a rendering through modal manager).
+    - Removed DownloadApps Modal from Modal Manager.

 ## Backend Changes